Birds born in a cage don’t know how to fly

 It’s a cage where the child is imprisoned, secluded, out of reach of the only people that it needs during the first years of its life: its parents.

-Pretty soon in order to keep up with the modern way of life which requires both parents working all day long, the child will find itself in the nursery school, in a new prison.
+Soon enough and in order to keep up with the modern way of life which requires both parents to be working all day long, the child will find itself in the nursery school, in a new prison.

 It’s a prison with lovely colours and wonderful toys, but the child is deprived of its parents – in order to become independent.

-So the baby firstly learns to sleep alone at night and secondly to be among strangers throughout the day.
+Therefore, the baby learns firstly to sleep alone at night and secondly to be among strangers throughout the day.

-During the limited time that remains to see its parents, they are exhausted and disappointed, therefore spending an hour of quality time is considered to be a “luxury” and a feat of the first magnitude; that is to play with the child, hug it, sing to it or read it a story.
+During the limited time that remains to see its parents, they are so exhausted and disappointed that an hour of “quality time” spent together is considered a luxury and a feat of the first magnitude; which is to play with the child, hug it, sing to it or read it a story.

-Quality time, free time, suppressed time.
-This is pretty much the way we live our lives.
-Enslaved, mainly.
+Quality time, free time and suppressed time: this is pretty much the way we live our lives; enslaved, mainly.

 ~~{}~~

-In modern cities, the model of nuclear or single-parent family prevails.
-Grandfathers and grandmothers are considered by today’s psychology as a “bad influence”.
+Τhe model of nuclear or single-parent family prevails in the modern cities.
+Grandfathers and grandmothers are considered a “bad influence” by today’s psychology.

-It is preferable that the child becomes independent in alien surroundings, among strangers than being spoiled by its grandmother.
+It is preferable to raise an independent child in alien surroundings, among strangers than get it spoiled by its grandmother.

 ~

 Nursery schools, kindergartens and primary schools are all-day now.
-The kids are left there from 8 o’clock in the morning till 4 pm.
-It seems as if their parents try to revenge them or prepare them for the 8-hour workday that is coming up next.
+The kids are left there from 8 o’clock in the morning until 4 pm.
+It seems as if their parents try to revenge them or prepare them for the 8-hour workday that comes next.

 Some people do so because there is no other way.
-Because they work eight hours (minimum) per day.
-Because there are no grandfathers or grandmothers, or they are too old, or they don’t have time.
+They either work eight hours (minimum) per day or the grandparents are not available because they are too old for it or they simply don’t have time.

-But there are parents who, even though they don’t have to leave the house, unemployed or not, send their kids outside for eight hours.
+But there are parents who even though they don’t have to leave the house, unemployed or not, they still send their children away for eight hours.
 It is more convenient and furthermore they don’t know how to play with their children, often they can’t stand them.

-They return back home at night and if they can keep their eyes open, they fall asleep while watching a DVD, TV or in front of the computer screen.
+They return back home at night and if they can keep their eyes open, they fall asleep while watching a DVD, television or in front of the computer screen.

 Then the parents will carry them to the children’s room, to their cage.